brucebiotech/dbu/README.md

 # dbu

-Firmware for a cmsis-dap compatible arm swd debug adapter.
+Software and hardware for a cmsis-dap compatible ARM swd debug unit.

 [About](#about-the-dbu)